Memento

 Reflection

-Should we take more photos? my personal answer is Yes.
+Should we take more photos?
+My answer is yes.

-There’s often debate about whether we really need to take so many photos.
-But after working on this project, I’ve come to believe we should.
+There’s often debate about whether we really need to document so much of our lives.
+But after working on this project, I’ve come to believe that we do.

-When I built the prototype using my old photos, I found myself wishing I had taken more.
-You never know when an ordinary photo might become precious years later.
+While building the prototype with my old photos, I found myself wishing I had taken more.
+You never know when an ordinary moment will become something precious years later.

 Photo from Xiaoyun picking rasberries